Blackbird Health Blog

 “You can’t regulate someone else if you’re dysregulated yourself.”

 Strategy 3.
-Incorporate a Social-Emotional Learning program during the critical window
+Incorporate Social-Emotional Learning

 The first 2-3 weeks offer a crucial opportunity to set the emotional stage for the year.
 Whether you’re implementing a social emotional learning program (SEL) selected by your state, school district, or independently integrating SEL in your lesson plans, the back-to-school period offers a crucial window to weave these skills into your daily routines.